 Read Why Gluten-Free Flour Blends Vary to learn more about this.

-Step 5: Prepare your cookie pan with either a non-stick spray or a sheet of parchment paper.
+Step 5: Prepare your cookie pan.
+Spray the cookie sheet with gluten-free baking spray or a sheet of parchment paper.
 These will prevent your cookies from sticking to the pan.
-Use a medium-sized
+Drop your cookie balls onto the cookie sheet with a large cookie scoop.
+(You can use any size

-Step 6: Bake your cookies for 10-12 minutes until done.
-(The baking time depends on how large your cookies are.)
+Step 6: Bake the cookies.
+Bake the cookies for 10-12 minutes until done.
+(NOTE: The baking time depends on the cookie size.)
+You will know when the cookies are finished baking when they are slightly golden.

-Step 7: Remove the cookies from the hot oven carefully.
-Place them onto a wire rack to cool.
+The cookies will be very soft when you remove them from the oven.
+Let them sit on the pan for 5 minutes, then gently remove the cookies to a cooling rack.
 Many people love to eat cookies hot out of the oven.
 If you do, remember to be cautious because melted M&Ms get hot.

 If you don’t want to use M&Ms, you can add so many other things to this gluten-free m and m cookie recipe!
 Customizing your cookies means you get perfect cookies your way every time!
 Here are some ideas for mix-ins that my family loves: